Responsible Oversight for a Sustainable Future

 access to our ethics hotline.

-Our business is managed under the direction of our Board of Directors (Board).
-The members of our Board are elected by our unitholders and our Board is led by its Chairman, Bill Greehey.
-Consistent with best practices, our Board is composed of 78% independent directors and brings a diverse set of perspectives, expertise and experience to overseeing our business.
-The Chairman of our Board and our CEO are the only two members of our nine-member Board who are not independent directors.
-Our Board also has appointed Dan J. Hill as its independent, presiding director to serve as a point of contact for unitholders wishing to communicate with the Board, lead executive sessions of the non-management directors and ensure independent oversight.
+NuStar’s business is managed under the direction of our Board of Directors (Board), and our Board is led by its Chairman, Brad Barron.
+The directors are elected by our unitholders.
+Consistent with best practices, 90% of our directors are independent.
+Our directors bring a diverse set of perspectives, expertise and experience to overseeing our business.
+The Chairman is the only non-independent member of the Board.
+The Board has appointed Dan J. Hill as its independent presiding director to ensure independent oversight, to lead executive sessions of the non-management directors and to serve as a point of contact for unitholders wishing to communicate with the Board.

 Contact Our Board of Directors